ndlopez/NowPlaying/README.md

 ### Installation:

-**Pre-Release** version is available as a zip file.
+**Pre-Release** version is available [here](https://github.com/ndlopez/NowPlaying/raw/master/pre-release.zip).
 Please download it and expand it to any folder and execute the file *NowPlaying.exe*.

+(Requires Windows Desktop Runtime v5.0, apparently supported on Windows7)

 A warning will pop up, just click OK to continue.